Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/sample.md

 13.4 Licensee's obligation to pay all patent preparation, filing, prosecution, and maintenance costs for Patent Rights will continue for so long as this Agreement remains in effect, provided that Licensee may terminate Licensee’s obligations with respect to any given patent application or patent under Patent Rights in any designated country upon three (3) months’ written notice to The Regents.
 In the event of such notice to The Regents, The Regents will undertake to curtail applicable patent costs billable to Licensee.
 The Regents may continue prosecution and maintenance of such patent applications or patents at The Regents’ sole discretion and expense, provided that Licensee will have no further right or licenses thereunder.

-14. MARKING
+14.MARKING

 14.1 Licensee will mark all Licensed Products made, used, offered for Sale, imported, or Sold under this Agreement, or their containers, in accordance with applicable patent marking laws.

-15. USE OF NAMES AND TRADEMARKS
+15.USE OF NAMES AND TRADEMARKS

 15.1 Nothing contained in this Agreement will be construed as conferring upon either Party any right to use in advertising, publicity, or other promotional activities any name, trademark, trade name, or other designation of the other Party (including any contraction, abbreviation, or simulation of any of the foregoing).
 Unless required by law or consented to in writing by The Regents, Licensee will not use the name “The Regents of the University of California” or the name of any University of California campus in advertising, publicity, or other promotional activities.

-16. LIMITED WARRANTIES
+16.LIMITED WARRANTIES

 16.1 The Regents warrants to Licensee that The Regents has the lawful right to grant this license.